 Specsavers launch glasses and contact lens recycling initiative

-Specsavers in Ellon is offering customers the chance to recycle their glasses and contact lenses in-store for free.
+Specsavers in Peterhead is offering customers the chance to recycle their glasses and contact lenses in-store for free.

 The new initiative comes after the high-street opticians teamed up with recycling experts MYgroup to install recycling collection boxes at Specsavers stores up and down the country.

-Customers at Specsavers Ellon will be able to drop off both metal and plastic glasses and sunglasses, as well as contacts lenses and accessories, including blister packs, contact lens cases and solution bottles.
+Customers at Specsavers Peterhead will be able to drop off both metal and plastic glasses and sunglasses, as well as contacts lenses and accessories, including blister packs, contact lens cases and solution bottles.

 Once the collections bins are full, the items will be shipped off to MYgroup recycling plant.